AntonRiedel/Dotfiles/README.md

 # Dotfiles

 My personal Dotfiles which I use across different machines.
-I run Debian as my main operating system with a custom build of dwm as window manager and st as terminal.
+I run Arch Linux as my main operating system with a custom build of dwm as window manager and st as terminal.
 You can find configuration files for

 * bash (shell)